 And we're back!

-With ten returning students and two new graduate student members, the McNealy lab is back in action as the Fall semester begins.
+With nine undergraduate and one graduate student members, the McNealy lab is back in action as the Fall semester begins.
 Find out what our students did with their summers and what they're working on now!

 The McNealy lab is all about adaptability.
 How do we react to the world around us?
 In particular how do microbes react to the world around them and how does that affect the way we react to them.
-The primary niche of most microbes however is a biofilm.
-In this environment, microbes can exist, persist, survive and adapt to a wide variety of factors.
+Our lab focuses on microbial biofilms of food and water - inn this niche, microbes exist, persist, survive and adapt to a wide variety of factors.

-The biofilms of man-made aquatic systems are our primary interest.
+The biofilms of man-made aquatic systems are one interest.
 Here bacteria, archaea, protozoa and fungi unite and interact.
-Not only do they interact with each other, but they also respond to a wide array of environmental conditions and contaminants.
+They interact with each other, and they respond to a wide array of environmental conditions and contaminants.
+Man made water systems are proving to be an ideal environment for persistence and proliferation of pathogens such as Legionella pneumophila - which causes Legionnaire's Disease.
 Understanding these interactions and reactions can lead to advances in how to control and eradicate biofilms as well as potentially identifying unique bacterial genes that can be targeted for development of antimicrobials and therapies.
-Our research therefore spans the spectrum of microbial ecology to pathogenic microbiology.

 Click through our website to find out more and see some brilliant images and video of our current research.
 You’ll also find out more about the people in the lab, our activities, opportunities in the lab and our publications.
 Feel free to contact Dr. McNealy or any of the McNealy lab members with any questions.